 The Remain voters cried buckets, the financiers all grabbed their surfboards and EU member state passports, and the Leave Campaigners split into two groups: those who celebrated their win with huge, frothing gobfuls of Stella Artois, and a surprising number who shouted, ‘Oh shit, I didn’t realise it would actually happen, can we have a second chance, please?’

 Over three and a half million people signed a petition to have a second referendum.

 Everybody still sober enough to have actual thoughts has, by now, produced their own theories on what just happened.
-Mine is this: the EU Referendum result was a clearly sent, but horribly badly aimed, message about how our own government policies have failed to protect or impress the vulnerable, the marginalised, and the poor, over the last few years.
-In short, a protest vote.
+Mine is this: the EU Referendum result was a message about how our own government policies have failed to protect or impress the vulnerable, the marginalised, and the poor, over the last few years; a protest vote.
 These issues need desperately to be addressed, but I don’t believe that we are best served by pulling out of the EU; I believe it means we should look at our own internal policies first — to address poverty from within the UK, and address the EU from within the EU, and importantly, to make enough information clearly available so that the public can readily understand and define the two.
-But that’s just my opinion which, frankly, doesn’t matter.
+That should have happened before any referendum.

-Either way, the leaders who touted austerity are in ribbons, the ineffectual (yes, Clegg has been on Twitter saying, ‘I told you so’) will sink into obscurity, with or without the decimation of their parties, and a new leader, who will have no obligation to honour this clusterfuck of ill-conceived, advisory bollocks, can rise and do what they want anyway.
+Either way, the leaders who touted austerity are in ribbons, the ineffectual (yes, Clegg has been on Twitter saying, ‘I told you so’) will sink into obscurity, with or without the decimation of their parties, and a new leader, who will have no obligation to honour this ill-advised clusterfuck, can rise and do what they want anyway.

 Meanwhile… limber up, Boris.